nuxt-community/fontawesome-module/README.md

 ### `icons`

 Which icons you will use.
-FontAwesome [currently](https://fontawesome.com/how-to-use/on-the-web/referencing-icons/basic-use) supports 5 icon styles of which 2 are freely available.
+FontAwesome [currently](https://fontawesome.com/how-to-use/on-the-web/referencing-icons/basic-use) supports 5 icon styles of which 3 are freely available (partially).

 This option is an object with the style names as property and an array with all icon names you wish to use from those styles